ranjkunn/TBSBIEM/Documentation/quickstart.rst

 'Test_Problem.in' will have a target problem to be solved during the execution of the code.

-**Note:** we have to create a directory as ‘./data’ in  which the output data of the solution are stored during the execution of the program.
+**Note:** We have to create a directory ‘./data’ in which the output data of the solution is stored during the execution.

 Building the docs
 ************************